You will find all resources, including technical manuals as well as specific resources (e.g. business documentation templates) in:

-First, we recommend having a look at the guidance tab.
+First, we recommend having a look at the Guidance tab.
 You will often find more information or examples.
 The Best practices tab can also be a great source of inspiration.

-If none of this helps you to answer the criteria, then you can contact your coach.
-You can leave a note using the Remarks tab, send an email to email@example.com or give us a call on 07 3256 6777.
+If none of this helps you to answer the criteria, then you can contact your coach via email or phone or leave a comment in the 'Remarks tab' on the portal.

-It is normal that the auditor will identify some areas for improvement as some elements of certification criteria have changed since your last audit, and there may have been changes within your business.
+It is normal that the auditor will identify some areas for improvement, as some elements of certification criteria have changed since your last audit, and there may have been changes within your business.

 This is different for each business and will depend on the following factors:

-A form will be sent to you and you may need to answer a few additional criteria if your additional product includes different activities than the already certified product(s).
+Please get in touch with the EA office.
+A form will be sent to you and you may need to answer a few additional criteria if your additional product includes different activities than the already certified products.

 The program’s credibility is maintained through a number of avenues: